hsarfraz/qwen-vllm-remote-inference/README.md

 This project demonstrates a **client–server ML inference** setup where a large language model is hosted on a dedicated GPU machine and accessed remotely from a client laptop.
 The model is deployed using **containerized deployment** via Docker and served through vLLM, enabling efficient **remote GPU inference** without requiring the client machine to have GPU resources.
 The vLLM server exposes **OpenAI-compatible inference APIs**, allowing standard OpenAI SDKs to be used for communication, making the system easy to integrate into existing applications and workflows.

-huggingface token (qwen test): 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
+huggingface token (qwen test): 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

 ## Step 0: Verifying GPU access from Docker